-- success and increased mortality, mainly through major changes in farming practices and agricultural intensification. - 28.
-Overall, the ornithological value of the Site for breeding birds should be considered at a local level within the context of the surrounding habitat, which predominantly includes areas of farmland, as well as small areas of woodland. - 29.
+- 16. The two late season breeding bird survey visits undertaken at Horn Crag Quarry in 2022 provided additional data to that collected in 2021, which covered the early period of the bird breeding season. - 17.
+For the two late season months, only 4 species (24%) of the 17 seen showed signs of breeding on-site, or close to the Site red line boundary. - 18.
+Of these breeding species, one was an amber-listed species (25%), with the remaining being green-listed species (75%). - 19.
+Analysis of breeding bird distribution on site found that, similarly to the results from 2021, all the green-listed species were restricted to areas along the western edge of the Site, where trees and mixed scrub have established naturally.
+The one breeding species on-site not associated with areas of scrub was meadow pipit, which was nesting amongst heather in the north and east of the Site. - 20.
+Whilst meadow pipit was recorded as breeding on-site in 2021, an additional two territories were recorded in 2022, with small family groups of birds seen during the July survey visit. - 21.
+The late season survey visits in 2022 added six species to the total found at the site (carrion crow, coal tit, great tit, swallow, goldcrest and goldfinch).
+Of these, only great tit, seen in two small family groups, was noted as breeding on the site or in the surrounding area. - 22.
+Overall, the data from the late season survey visits to Horn Crag Quarry does little to change the ornithological value of the Site, as concluded in 2021. - 23.
+The value of the site for breeding birds should still be considered at a local level within the context of the surrounding habitat, which predominantly includes areas of farmland, as well as small areas of woodland. - 24.
 Development proposals for the site include reinstating quarrying, with stone being removed to an offsite processing facility.
-With regards to the breeding bird assemblage recorded on site, development would result in the loss of breeding and foraging habitat for red and amber listed bird species of conservation concern.
-Species nesting in scrub and heathland habitats will be displaced into similar habitats in the surrounding area, though it is also possible that some species will tolerate the increased disturbance of the development and continue to make use of the Site post-development. - 30.
+With regards to the breeding bird assemblage recorded on site, development would result in the loss of breeding and foraging habitat for red and amber listed bird species of conservation concern (recorded in 2021 and 2022).
+Species nesting in scrub and heathland habitats will be displaced into similar habitats in the surrounding area, though it is also possible that some species will tolerate the increased disturbance of the development and continue to make use of the Site post-development. - 25.
 Given these factors, mitigation measures should be implemented to offset direct effects of the loss of breeding and foraging habitat for birds through development of the site.
 These measures are important to ensure that suitable habitat remains available for red and amber listed breeding bird species and also other breeding bird species recorded on site, and that local bird biodiversity is enhanced and improved.